 - Serves 4

-- One (2-pound) boneless pork loin roast, with a generously thick layer of fat and, if possible, with the skin still attached, tied with string*
+- One (2-pound) boneless pork loin roast, with a generously thick layer of fat and, if possible, preferably with the skin still attached and definitely with a thick layer of fat on the top side, tied with string*

 - 1 to 2 teaspoons olive oil

 - 1. Preheat the oven to 475°F (250°C).
 Line a rimmed baking sheet or shallow roasting pan with foil.

 - 2. Pat the pork skin with paper towels until its completely dry.
 Using a sharp knife, score the skin by making deep, long, parallel cuts, 1/8 to 1/4 inch apart, in the fat, being careful not to cut through to the underlying pork.
-Rub the skin with the oil and then sprinkle with pepper and a generous amount of coarse salt.
+Rub the skin with the oil and then sprinkle with a generous amount of salt and pepper.

 - 3. Place the pork on a wire rack, skin or fat side up, and place the whole shebang on the baking sheet or in the roasting pan.
 Roast for 25 minutes.
 (The initial high temperature promotes crisp crackling, which is the skin.)
-Reduce the oven temperature to 350°F (180°C) and cook the pork 45 minutes longer, turning the pan around halfway through.
+Reduce the oven temperature to 350°F (180°C) and roast until cooked through, 40 to 45 minutes longer, rotating the pan once halfway through to ensure even cooking.
 The meat should be slightly pink in the middle although the juices flowing from the pork should not be bloody.
 If you have a meat thermometer, it should read 145°F (63°C).
 You may need to adjust the cooking time, depending on the weight of the pork roast.
-(A basic guide is to allow 22 minutes per pound for medium done.
+(A basic guide when cooking a pork roast is to allow 22 minutes per pound for medium done.
 If you like your pork more well-done, cook it for 27 minutes per pound.)
+The pork will continue to cook even after it’s removed from the oven.